Y4ress/Y4ress/README.md

 I build apps, websites, and I’m even working on a game project.

-There’s still so much for me to learn, and that’s exactly what I love the most — I never get bored.
+There’s still so much for me to learn, and that’s exactly what I love the most — it never gets boring.

 Fun Facts: